cyberbotics/webots-doc/guide/samples-howto.md

 ![texture_change.png](images/samples/texture_change.png) In this example, a robot moves forward and backward in front of a large textured panel.
 The robot watches the panel with its [Camera](../reference/camera.md).
-Meanwhile a [Supervisor](../reference/supervisor.md) switches the image displayed on the panel.
+Meanwhile a [Supervisor](../reference/supervisor.md) controller switches the image displayed on the panel.

 ### vision.wbt